 The Mutation Analysis Program provides free genetic testing to people with cystic fibrosis to help identify their CF gene mutations.

 The Mutation Analysis Program (MAP), funded by the Cystic Fibrosis Foundation and administered by The John Hopkins DNA Diagnostic Laboratory (JHDDL), is a free and confidential genetic testing program for people with a confirmed diagnosis of cystic fibrosis.
-The program provides genetic testing (genotyping) and follow-up testing as needed to people who have not yet been tested to determine their CF mutations, or who have been tested previously but still have one or more unknown mutations.
+The program provides genetic testing to people who have not yet been tested to determine their CF mutations, or who have been tested previously but still have one or more unknown mutations.

 Genetic testing can be used to tell if a person carries a mutation of the CF gene.
-The test looks at a person's DNA (genetic material), which can be taken from cells in a blood sample or from cells that are gently scraped from inside the mouth.
+The test looks at a person's DNA (genetic material), which can be taken from cells in a blood and silva sample or from cells that are gently scraped from inside the mouth.
 The MAP only uses blood and saliva samples for its genetic testing program.

 By knowing their CF mutations, your patients can make informed decisions with you -- their health care provider -- about the most appropriate treatment options for them.